 The milestones are not uniform for all the babies.
 Some meet them quite early while some may go slow.
 While you make an effort to support your baby, you need not have to put pressure on him to learn things.
 But if the milestones are delayed beyond a reasonable point, it might be a point to worry for you.

 These red flags could be an outright indicator of some underlying problem.

-- Baby doesn’t crawl at all: By this age, babies will take their first tiny steps.
-If your baby can barely crawl, then it should surely be a matter of concern.
+- Baby doesn’t crawl at all: About 20% of infants never crawl, and therefore go straight to standing/pull to stand.
+But this age, if your baby can barely crawl or take steps, then it should be a matter of concern.
 A baby may not crawl due to a multitude of reasons ranging from underlying physical deformity to some neurological disorder.
 Book an appointment with a pediatrician to have your little one checked.